santhoshpoojari14/SOGENTASK/README.md

- After Generating warFile .Deploy the warFile in External Tomcat We can test the  API's which is mentioned in Step 3: i)Create Employee details ii)GetEmployee First Name by Ascending ordring
+ After Generating warFile .Deploy the warFile in External Tomcat We can test the  API's which is mentioned in Step 3: i)Create Employee details ii)GetEmployee First Name by Ascending order.